GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 Note that type source files are read into memory and executed in a prepared environment.
-Thus there is no need to import the ``DataClassification`` class from the particular astrodata module, the standard base class is already in scope.
+Thus there is no need to import the ``DataClassification`` class from the particular astrodata module, this standard base class is already in scope.

-The main elements are the class itself, and the ``newtypes.append(UNMARKED())`` line, which instantiates an object of the class the ClassificaitonLibrary can use to inspect types.
-The Classification inspects the newtypes list for types defined in the module.
+The two elements are the class itself and the ``newtypes.append(UNMARKED())`` line which instantiates an object of the class and appends it to a list that the ClassificationLibrary can use to inspect datasets.
+The ClassificationLibrary uses the ``newtypes`` list to recieve types defined in the module, allowing multiple types to be added to this list in a single type module if desired.
+At Gemini we have decided to have just one type definition per python type file.

 The Class Definition Line by Line
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@